 Be prepared to apply early to your chosen schools and avoid missing out on offers.
 We recommend 18 months to 2 years.

-The years children spend in primary school are formative to their development as learners.
-Our approach to learning is perfectly summarised by our Director of Early Learning at Toorak College: “When children experience a sense of security, belonging and sound wellbeing, they have the confidence to explore, the curiosity to question and the intrinsic motivation to learn.”
+“When children experience a sense of security, belonging and sound wellbeing, they have the confidence to explore, the curiosity to question and the intrinsic motivation to learn.”

-Learn more about our ELC to Year 12 program for your child and book a campus tour to see if Toorak College could be a good fit for you and your family.
+If you’re beginning your search for the right primary school, learn more about our ELC to Year 12 program for your child and book a campus tour to see if Toorak College could be a good fit for you and your family.